fl3pp/eORM/readme.md

     ':id'=>3
 ));
 ```
-Is also possible but it is not recommended since it will
+Is also possible but it is not recommended since
+eORM will execute all querys using bindings and the response will
-only respond array and not objects of the classes
+contain arrays and not objects of the classes

 #### Offset and Limit
 There are also two optional offset and limit parameters.